Skip to main content

 API Key Authentication

-from definable.auth import APIKeyAuth
+from definable.agent.auth import APIKeyAuth

 agent.auth = APIKeyAuth(keys={"sk-my-secret-key"})